 How Are Striped Bass Migrating?

-Stripers have a long lifetimeOpens in a new tab., so the way they migrate depends on their age.
+Stripers have a long lifetime, so the way they migrate depends on their age.
 You will find young stripers closer to the shore in their first few years in rivers or bays.
 That’s where adult stripers come to breed and spawn so that most stripers will grow up.

 They will prefer the temperatures around 45℉ (7℃).
 That’s when they feed, and they will be easy to catch during the spring.
 Fish them during the day in the shallower water.